Gävle: History

-It is believed that the name Gävle derives from the word gavel, meaning river banks in Old Swedish and referring to the Gavleån (Gävle River).
-The oldest settlement was called Gävle-ägarna, which means "Gavel-owners".
-This name was shortened to Gävle, then Gefle, and finally Gävle.
+It is believed that the name Gävle derives from the word gavel, meaning river banks in Old Swedish and referring to Gavleån (the Gävle River).
+The oldest settlement was called Gavle-ägarna, meaning "Gavel-owners".
+This name was shortened to Gavle, then Gefle, and finally Gävle.

 Gävle is first mentioned as a town in official history books in 1413 but only received its official town charters in 1446.

 For a long time, Gävle consisted solely of small, low, turf or shingle roofed wooden buildings.
 Boat-houses lined the banks of Gavleån, Lillån, and Islandsån.
 Until the 18th century the town was built, as was the practice then, around the three most important buildings: the church, the regional palace, and the town hall.

 In the 1400s Gävle grew as a city and flourished due to trade allowed by its harbor and river.
 However, in the 1500s Sten Sture forbade Gävle from pursuing international trade.
 The city at this time was only allowed to trade with Stockholm and Åbo, which at the time was a part of Sweden.
 The restrictions were lifted in 1531 when 6 ships were allowed to trade iron, copper and pelts and in 1546 Gustaf Vasa allowed unlimited trade to and from Gävle with the exception of copper.

 In 1569 a fire destroyed many of the archaeological records of Gävle from the Middle Ages.

 Gävle at the end of the 17th century.
 The five most prominent buildings are (from left to right): The town hall, the palace, the bell tower, the gymnasium and the church.